Innoactive/Creator/.Documentation/articles/step-by-step-guides/hello-creator.md

 ### Configuring Steps

 A `step` can be configured using `behaviors` and `conditions`.
 The list of `behaviors` and `conditions` can be extended with little developer effort to meet the needs of your company's training applications.
 `Behaviors` prepare a scene for trainees. `Conditions` are actions expected from the trainee to move to the next step.
-We expect the trainee to grab the sphere (`condition`), which is visually highlighted (`behavior`), and we expect the trainee to place the sphere (`condition`) at a specific position.
+We expect the trainee to grab the sphere (`condition`), which is visually highlighted (`behavior`), and we expect the trainee to place the sphere at a specific position (`condition`).

 #### Behavior - Highlight the Sphere